Dixith1196/THE-HUNT/README.md

 * In map module, navigation of the team will be displayed using their GPS tracking system.
   ### Acceptance criteria:
   The RFP is yet to be reviewed by the client.Once it is approved we will work on this task.

+## Sign-in Screen:
+* User will need to enter their sign-in credentials to login to the application.
+* If a user enters incorrect credentials, they should receive an error saying In-correct credentials.
+* If a user enters correct credentials, they should be redirected to HOME page.

+## Home Screen:
+* Home Screen consists of list of quests created by students using the application, a user can join in any of the quests.
+* Any quest cannot contain no more than 4 people.
+* Once user joins a quest and Clicks START, they will be redirected to NAVIGATION page.

+## Leaderboard Screen:
+* Once a user completes their quest, they will be rewarded with points considering their TIME.
+Every group who completes the quest will be rewarded with points and positions will be assigned as per the time taken to complete the quest.
+* Team name with their position will be seen in Leaderboard.

 ## Roles